ScottLogic/Technology-Carbon-Standard/pages/impact_categories/upstream.md

 - Packaging and digital distribution of software over the internet.
 - Product support services for troubleshooting and guiding customers.

+{% include linkedHeading.html heading="AI" level=2 %}

+- Energy consumed during developing foundation models that are hosted by the organisation.
+- Manufacturing IT equipment and building and maintaining AI data centres

 {% include linkedHeading.html heading="Hardware" level=2 %}

 Embodied carbon emissions associated with hardware devices owned by an organisation, including emissions from the manufacture, transportation, installation, maintenance, and end-of-life of a device.